Five DIY Video Light Diffusers You Already Own

 Frosted Shower Curtain

-Like parchment paper, but on a much larger scale, a frosted shower curtain should prove opaque enough and sizeable enough for diffusion on all but the biggest lights.
+Like parchment paper, but on a much larger scale, a frosted shower curtain should prove opaque and sizeable enough for diffusion on all but the biggest lights.
 Like the opaque parchment paper, make sure you get frosted and not clear.

 The only downside to using this is that it is not heat-resistant like parchment paper, so be wary of attaching it directly to the barn doors of your light, as it may melt down and stick to them.
 Instead, consider clamping the curtain to two c-stands and placing it a few feet from the light.